 ages 10 – 14

-Step into the life of a Somali boy who with his little sister is fleeing for his life and doesn’t know who to trust.
-You won’t be able to put down this excellent action-packed and informative story.
-I loved that the author shares related factual information in the back of the book, referenced during the story.
+Step into the life of a Somali boy who, with his little sister, is fleeing for their lives.
+You won’t be able to put down this excellent action packed, and informative story.
+I loved how the author shares related factual information at the back of the book, things referenced during the story.
 Be aware that there is violence in this story that may not be right for sensitive readers.

 Life as a Ninja by Matt Doeden